 Video Tutorial - Integrate Shopify data in SSIS

-- How to download / install required driver for
+- How to download and install the required PowerPack for

-Shopify - Features about
+Shopify - Features of the

-API Source (Authentication / Query Language / Examples / Driver UI) - Using
+ZappySys API Source (Authentication / Query Language / Examples / Driver UI) - How to use the

-Shopify Connection in SSIS
+Shopify in SSIS

 Prerequisites